CIOSC/CAS-Digital-Trust/scheme/scheme-manual.md

 ## 2. Legally Enforceable Agreement with Client

 Formal enagements with a client must have a legally enforceable agreement.
 Please contact the accredited conformity assessment body for a copy of the agreement.
-Please note that confidentiality rules may apply as per [Confideniality Policy](../public-information/confidentiality-policy.md)
+Please note that confidentiality rules may apply as per [Confidentiality Policy](../public-information/confidentiality-policy.md)

 ## 3. Legal and Regulatory Requirements for Scheme